Help Lakewood 'Thank a Servicemember'

 It's no surprise that Lakewood residents gave a big positive response to the city’s call to join the “Thank a Servicemember” postcard and letter-writing campaign.

-The annual campaign is underway and concludes in the beginning of December.
+The annual campaign begins in September and concludes in the beginning of December.

 Due to the COVID-19 pandemic, some of the traditional methods of submission have been modified to ensure the safety of those participating.

 - Participate in the contact-free letter writing campaign through Operation Gratitude

 - Download a copy of the postcard to write your own message

 - Download coloring pages created for young artists

 Lakewood City Hall will have postcards and a collection box at the information table in the north lobby entrance to the building as will designated partner locations.